 Data collection during an online event

-During an online event, you can track the activity of visitors, register which declared online performances received the maximum number of visitors, track the activity of participants.
-We've highlighted some useful statistics:
+During your online event, you can track the activity of visitors, register which declared online performances received the maximum number of visitors, track the activity of participants.
+We've highlighted some useful statistics that are also available on our platform:

 - The duration of attendees' presence at the event.